 Classes are not scheduled into this lab, and it is for individual use by Computer Science or Computer Applications students.

-In addition, several other computer labs are equipped for a total of 140 computers on the same network.
-These rooms function as part-time classrooms and part-time labs for individual Computer Science or Computer Applications classes or students.
+In addition, several other rooms are equipped with computers for a total of 170 computers on the same network.
+These rooms function as computer classrooms for individual Computer Science or Computer Applications classes or students.